salesforce/apollo/choam/README.md

 is accomplished with Ethereal Gossip and is reused for view change and genesis bootstrapping consensus as well.
 In CHOAM, only a small subset of the membership produces new blocks.
 Consequently, the other members of the CHOAM must somehow receive these blocks and do so reliably.
-The CHOAM group (context) uses the Reliable Broadcast from the _membership_ module to reliably distribute the blocks to all live members using a 2/3+1 variation of the fireflies ring calculation.
+The CHOAM group (context) uses the Reliable Broadcast from the _membership_ module to reliably distribute the blocks to all live members using a 2/3+1 variation of the firefly's ring calculation.
 This protocol's message buffer is bounded and garbage collected and efficient in dissemination.
-As it is a garbage collected, bounded buffer broadcast, messages will ultimately age out and discared.
+As it is a garbage collected, bounded buffer broadcast, messages will ultimately age out and discarded.
 The protocol is thus ultimately partially synchronous.
 Members can thus fall out of (partial) synchronization of the group.
 Currently, this is handled by resynchronizing with the available group through the same bootstrap mechanism a node uses to join anew.